Azure-Samples/Microchip-PIC-IoT-Wx/README.md

     <img src=".//media/image15.png"/>

-### Section 2: Prepare your PIC-IoT board to connect to Azure
+### Section 2: Prepare your PIC-IoT board to Connect to Azure

-This step serves two purposes:
+This section serves two purposes:

 1. Update the internal firmware of the ATWINC1510 Wi-Fi module on the PIC-IoT to enable mutual TLS handshake between client’s ECC and server’s RSA.